Alex Fontana: GT and touring cars

 Fontana was confirmed to race with Adderly Fong in the Silver-Pro class of the GT World Challenge Asia behind the wheel of a Mercedes-AMG GT3 of the Zun Motorsport Crew.
 He, also, was still in contract to continue to race in the China GT Championship, that year in two classes: in a Mercedes-AMG GT3 in the GT3 class with Chris Chia and the Phantom Pro Racing Team, and, after the success of 2019, in the Mercedes-AMG GT4 in GT4 class.

-Furthermore, after a long stop of the activities, Fontana has been called to compete in the GT World Challenge Europe Endurance Cup 2020, driving the new Mercedes-AMG GT3 EVO of the AKKA ASP Team.
-The year has been concluded with 11th place in the endurance cup.
+Furthermore, after a long stop of the activities, Fontana was called to compete in the GT World Challenge Europe Endurance Cup 2020, driving the new Mercedes-AMG GT3 EVO of the AKKA ASP Team.
+The year was concluded with 11th place in the Endurance Cup.

 In 2021, Fontana competed again in Europe behind the wheel of the consolidated Emil Frey's Lamborghini Huracán GT3 Evo.
 This comeback was announced three years after his success in the Endurance Silver Cup with the Swiss Team.
 Fontana won the 2021 championship title in the Endurance Silver Cup, with his teammates Rolf Ineichen and Ricardo Feller, and he was the sole champion of the Sprint Silver Cup.
-At the end of the season, he was the unique winner of the combined Silver Championship title, with a gap of 28 points on the 2nd placed, his teammate Ricardo Feller.
-Even if he was racing in the Silver category, Fontana also finished the year in 5th place overall among Pro drivers in the Sprint Championship.
+At the end of the season, he was the unique winner of the combined Silver Championship title, with a gap of 28 points on the second placed, his teammate Ricardo Feller.
+Even if he was racing in the Silver category, Fontana also finished the year in fifth place overall among Pro drivers in the Sprint Championship.
 In addition, the endurance team was the protagonist of a record in this competition during the debut race in Monza, managing to become the first Silver cup team to finish the race on the overall podium, other than winning in their category.

 In June 2021, Fontana had taken part in his first 24 hours of Nürburgring, racing in the main class with the Konrad Motorsport's Lamborghini Huracán GT3 Evo.

 Fontana returned to the Fanatec GT World Challenge Europe in 2023 after a year away, competing for his 2022 GT4 European Series employers Centri Porsche Ticino alongside Ivan Jacoma and Nicolas Leutwiler.
-With the new german team "Car Collection Motorsport", the line-up won the class title in the endurance cup with 1 race to spare, adding another championship to Fontana's palmarès.
+With the new German team "Car Collection Motorsport", the line-up won the class title in the Endurance Cup with one race to spare, adding another championship to Fontana's palmarès.